 3. First aid kit: Make a kit with necessary first aid items, such as dressings, antiseptic spray, rubbing alcohol, antibiotic cream or ointment, medications, and a thermometer.
 Stash all of these items in a plastic pouch or reusable, resealable storage bag to keep them safe and dry.

 4. Nonperishable food items: If you have pancreatic cancer, it’s important to ensure you’re getting adequate nourishment.
 Protein-rich drinks, such as Carnation Instant Breakfast, Ensure, and Boost, are good staples to have in your kit, as well as favorite canned goods, such as fruits, vegetables, beans, lentils, pasta, and rice.

-5. One month’s worth of medication: Oncologists recommend having at least a one-month supply of necessary medication, especially with something like the COVID-19 pandemic.
+5. One month’s worth of medication: Oncologists recommend having at least a one-month supply of necessary medication, especially with recent weather events or a pandemic like COVID-19.

 6. Supportive care for side effects: Make sure you have a decent supply of items that can help you weather the side effects of treatment.
 If your doctor has prescribed digestive enzymes or medication for nausea or vomiting, make sure you have those medications in your kit.
 Load up on hard candies, especially the ginger variety, to help soothe a dry or sore mouth and quiet a queasy stomach.

 7. Cold and flu medications: Keep a stash of cold and flu medications on hand, including things like ibuprofen, acetaminophen, throat lozenges, and supportive treatments, such as honey, tea, and supplements.